-Where Can I Celebrate LGBT Pride?
+Where Can I Celebrate LGBTQI+ Pride?

-LGBT Pride is coming to town!
+Let's celebrate equality - Pride is coming to town!

 It's time to celebrate all kinds of love with the biggest (and frankly best) parties on the planet.

-What is LGBT Pride?
+What is LGBTQI+ Pride?

 Most of today's Pride celebrations were inspired by the Stonewall Riots of 1969 - a rebellion of lesbian, gay, bisexual and transgender guests in response to a police raid at the Stonewall Inn in New York City.
 This is what many consider the beginning of the modern gay rights movement.